 Configuring Access Control in EE and FE

-Role-based Access Control (RBAC) is a security feature of Aerospike Database Enterprise Edition (EE), and the FIPS 140-2-compliant Aerospike Database Enterprise Edition for United States Federal (FE).
-RBAC allows you to manage users, roles and privileges, and enable audit trail logging of security events.
+Aerospike Database uses role-based access control (RBAC) to manage internal and external users.
+It is available in Aerospike Database Enterprise Edition (EE), and the FIPS 140-2-compliant Aerospike Database Enterprise Edition for United States Federal (FE).

-The table below displays the minimum client version for the following security features:
+The following table shows the minimum client version for the following security features:

 ---|---|---|---|---|